matt4biz/bespoke/README.md

 # bespoke
 Run kustomize after substituting environment variables

+> Note: this tool is still in its "infancy" and has not yet been
+> released; use it at your own risk.

 Most folks run `kustomize` and then use `envsubst` to substitute environment variables.
 They do it in this order because `kustomize` generates a single output stream that's easy to